Stacked glass payment cards with an R$ symbol, Christ the Redeemer silhouette, and Brazilian flag

 Supported Exchanges & Wallets in Brazil

-CoCa reaches Brazil under global coverage with 8% cashback and 6% APY on stablecoin deposits.
+COCA reaches Brazil under LATAM/GLOBAL coverage with up to 8% cashback, 0% FX, and 6% APY on stablecoin deposits.
 The non-custodial model means your USDC stays in your wallet until you spend.
-For Brazilians who want maximum returns without exchange volume requirements, CoCa leads.
+For Brazilians willing to commit capital to $COCA staking for the full 8% rate (free Starter earns 1%), COCA leads on raw cashback math.

 ether.fi (3%) offers borrow-to-spend for ETH holders.
 Avici serves Brazil through its LATAM coverage with a crypto-backed credit model - borrow against BTC/ETH collateral and spend without triggering a taxable disposition.
 Ledger CL Card (1%) also covers LATAM, providing self-custody spending from hardware wallet.

-Cost of living context for spending scenarios: Monthly expenses vary dramatically across Brazil.
+Cost of living context for spending scenarios: Monthly expenses vary widely across Brazil.
 Sao Paulo and Rio de Janeiro average R$5,000-R$10,000/month for a single professional (rent, food, transport, entertainment).
 Smaller cities like Florianopolis, Curitiba, Belo Horizonte, and Recife run R$3,000-R$6,000/month.
-Digital nomads in northeastern beach towns (Jericoacoara, Pipa, Porto de Galinhas) can operate at R$2,500-R$4,000/month.
-At every level, the R$35K monthly exemption provides ample room for tax-free crypto card spending.

 Common Mistakes